iuec/uec-tech-standards/_pages/use_cases/CTP_Consume_Patient_Data_Use_Case.md

 The clinical data consumed by the EMS will be transient, as patient medical histories may change from day to day.
 Therefore, there would be no requirement or benefit in holding patient data within the system as the patient’s medical condition can change quickly and the data will become out of date.
 This use case is therefore only concerned with real time access of the patient’s medical information, at the point of triage (including self-triage and clinical triage) and clinical consultation.

 ### Business Goals and Benefits
 Current UEC Service Providers have raised the requirement to access patient data during triage.
 They have stated that the service and patients would benefit greatly from the EMS and CDSS having access to the patient’s medical history to help understand the needs of the individual within the collective patient population.
-Having a patient's personal medical history populated in or consumed by the CDSS will promote the delivery of an appropriate disposition more quickly than at present.
+Findings from analysis and research by the CTP programme have indicated that having a patient's personal medical history populated in or consumed by the CDSS could potentially promote the delivery of an appropriate disposition more quickly than at present.

 The FYFV states that the patient population in England is too diverse for a ‘one size fits all’ care model to apply everywhere, and that the NHS has to keep up with changes in patient healthcare needs and preferences.
 This can be achieved by personalising the provision of care by using all available information about the patient.